C6WX/Group-8/Anna Development journal.md

 I thought this game was a great reference point for what we aimed to create in our own game.
 Our story centers around a robber who dies during a bank heist.
 As a ghost, he must uncover what happened to him.

-While Murdered: Soul Suspect is rooted in a murder mystery, its theme of a ghost uncovering their past or future closely resembles the concept we tried to implement.
+While Murdered: Soul Suspect (Murdered: Soul Suspect on Steam, s.d.) is rooted in a murder mystery, its theme of a ghost uncovering their past or future closely resembles the concept we tried to implement.
 That’s why I chose to further research this game.